 - Tap water — though since getting a distiller at home, I can’t stand water with chlorine anymore, and it evidently is not the greatest for our gut bacteria 🙁

 What about drinks with artificial sweeteners?
-The science is not all there yet, but the indications seem to be negative: little or no impact on weight loss, gut bacteria are not happy.
-I personally can’t stand the taste, so it’s off the table for me anyway 🙂
+The science is not all there yet, but the indications seem to be negative: little or no impact on weight loss, and gut bacteria are not happy.
+I personally can’t stand the taste, so they are off the table for me anyway 😝

 So … what did I learn from my multi-week quest?